-Researchers from the University of Sheffield in the UK have teamed up with energy technology firm Power Roll to create […]
+Researchers from the University of Sheffield have teamed up with energy technology firm Power Roll.
+They will create a new […]

 How do you make decisions under uncertainty?
 Jonathan Sykes is studying uncertainty and how it relates to sustainable built environments.
 In […]

-A smart, green and clean steel industry will come a giant step closer thanks to a new £35 million research […]
+A smart, green and clean steel industry will come a giant step closer.
+This is thanks to a new £35 […]

 We work closely with our partner sustainability teams at TUoS.
 Many of the researchers behind these groups are mentors to Grantham Scholars.